nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 (2) When |% or any core rune is hit, the compiler grabs a snapshot of the subject, to compose into the payload tail of the core.
 - This is **True**, it's in the notes for HSL.

-**These two little facts are why it all chains together!**
+**These two little facts are why it all chains together.**

 So *default-agent* works as follows:

 1) In *default-agent*, we define a wet-core.
-Ignoring the help branch, the skeleton score is expanded.
+Ignoring the help branch, the skeleton core is expanded.
 The compiler then looks beyond the end of the core, and compiles our door.
 So the payload tail of our default-agent includes skeleton and the subject.
 2) In our agent, we import *default-agent*, which is a compiled core that is again bound to a name.
 We encounter a structure core `+$`.
 Once again, we look past the core and see another door.
 In the payload tail of this agent core, *default-agent, skeleton and the subject are stored*, as well as any *Deferred Expressions* that are referenced in the arms.

 3) Finally, our compiled agent core is stored by Gall, bound to the agent name, and invoked and reupdated as the OS / other agents interact with it.